FischerJo/FAME/README.md

 ## 3) Contact

 We appreciate any feedback to our tool.
-Feel free to contact us by mailing to fischer 'at' mpi-inf.mpg.de.
+Feel free to contact us by mailing to fischer 'at' mpi-inf.mpg.de .

 If you found a bug, please create an issue in this github repo with a description of how you called the tool and which data you used.